frgossen/vecgl/README.md

 from vecgl.model import get_sphere_model
 from vecgl.rendering import render

-# Get a predefined shere model and choose nice colors.
+# Get a predefined sphere model and choose nice colors.
 # The sphere will span from -1.0 to 1.0 in all dimensions.
 sphere = get_sphere_model(16, 32, "lightblue", "black")